knr1/ch.bfh.mobicomp/README.md

 ch.bfh.mobicomp
 ===============

-Base Repository for the subject of Mobile Computing
+Base Repository for the subject of Internet of Things in the module: Mobile Computing